A juicy burger topped with sharp, nutty melted Asiago, meltingly sweet rich caramelized onion and creamy, and cool basil mayonnaise.

 - Heat the oil in a 10-inch nonstick skillet over medium heat.
 Add the onions, sugar, 1/4 teaspoon of the salt, and 1/8 teaspoon of the pepper.

 - Reduce the heat to medium and cook, stirring occasionally, until the onions are golden brown and about 16-18 minutes.
-Stir in the vinegar and cook 1 minute longer; remove from the heat.
+Stir in the vinegar and cook 1 minute longer

-- Meanwhile, combine the mayonnaise, mustard, and basil in a small bowl; mix well and reserve.
+- Meanwhile, combine the mayonnaise, mustard, and basil in a small bowl

 - Form the ground beef into 4 (4-inch diameter) patties, sprinkle with the remaining 1/2 teaspoon of salt and 1/4 teaspoon of pepper and make a 1/4-inch depression with your thumb in each.
 (This helps the burger cook more evenly).
 Heat a nonstick grill pan over medium, add the burgers and cook 4 minutes per side for medium-rare.
 Top each burger with 1 slice of cheese and loosely cover with aluminum foil.
 Cook 1 minute longer until cheese melts.